-- (1) currency exchange, interest rate or commodity swap agreements, currency exchange, interest rate or commodity cap agreements and currency exchange, interest rate or commodity collar agreements; and - (2) other agreements or arrangements designed to protect such Person against fluctuations in currency exchange, interest rates or commodity prices.
+(1) currency exchange, interest rate or commodity swap agreements, currency exchange, interest rate or commodity cap agreements; and

+(2) other agreements or arrangements designed to protect such Person against fluctuations in currency exchange, interest rates or commodity prices.

 "Holder" or "Securityholder" means the registered holder of any Security.